Orest Gabel: Biography

 He was born in late 1849 in the town of Volochysk, Starokostiantyniv District of the Volyn Governorate in a Polish family of Martin Gabel and his wife Balbina.
 His father was an Austrian subject and worked as a pharmacist; besides Orest, the family had two sons, Eduard and Modest, and a daughter, Ludvika.
 Later, the family moved to the town of Kupil.
 He received his primary education at the Kamyanets-Podilsky Boys' Gymnasium, which he completed in 1868.
 The following year, he entered the medical faculty of the Saint Vladimir Imperial University of Kyiv.

 In addition to Gabel, there were brothers Ivan Debogoriy-Mokrievichi|Ivan and Volodymyr Debogoriy-Mokrievichi, Grigori Machtet, Nikolai Sudzilovsky, Ivan Khodko and several other Narodniks.
 The members of the group planned to move to the United States and establish a farming commune there.
 The group was viewed negatively by other Narodnik groups in Kyiv, and its members were not seen as revolutionaries, but as adventurers.

 On 2 March 1873, a search was conducted at his apartment in Saint Petersburg during a gathering of students.
 His correspondence with emigrants and politically undesirable individuals was found.
-Gabel was summoned for interrogation, and on June 22 of the same year, the case was closed due to lack of evidence of criminal activity.
+Gabel was summoned for interrogation, and on 22 June that year the case was closed due to lack of evidence of criminal activity.
 By order of the Third Section, he was sent to live with his father in Volyn Governorate.

 Gabel responded to the call of Mikhail Sazhin and, as part of a group of Russian revolutionaries, set out for the Balkans to participate in the anti-Ottoman Bosnia-Herzegovina uprising, fighting in the unit of Peko Pavlovich.
 The Narodniks were widely seen as ineffective, and they all went to Switzerland with the onset of cold weather.
 In the 1870s, he lived in Geneva.

 Later, he studied at the Imperial Medical-Surgical Academy (where he completed 3 courses) and at the Novorossiya University.

 From May 1876, he lived in Saint Petersburg under the name Sobolev.
 The Gabel group prepared the organisation of the escape of arrested revolutionaries from the House of Preliminary Detention.
 The group included Grigori Machtet, who directly participated in preparing the escape of Sergei Kovalik and Porfiriy Voynaralsky.
 On 17 August 1877, Gabel was arrested for his connections with Kovalik and the prisoners of the preliminary detention centre.
 He was arrested under the name Klymenko.
 That same day, he was imprisoned in the Peter and Paul Fortress.
 On 23 June 1878, he was released and exiled to Balagansk in the Irkutsk Governorate.
 Since the beginning of 1881, he was part of the Irkutsk circle, the "Red Cross of the People's Will" under the leadership of K.G.
 Neustroyev, which aimed to assist in the escape and organisation of the release of political exiles.

 From 1881 to 1886, he was placed under surveillance in Kharkiv Governorate.

 In 1886, he was the chief inspector of the Kharkiv representation of the Warsaw Insurance Company, and from 1903, its manager.